Monkland, Queensland: Education

 There is no secondary school in Monkland.
 The nearest government secondary school is Gympie State High School located about two kilometres away in Gympie to the north.

 Amenities

 Lake Alford Park located beside the Bruce Highway (26.2159°S 152.6858°E) contains an all-abilities playground and is known for the range of bird life around the lake.

-The suburb contains a junior rugby league club.

-Classic Hits 558 AM (4GY) radio station operates from Monkland.

 Attractions

 Monkland contains the Gympie Gold Mining and Historical Museum, which contains a collection of documentation, artifacts and photographs, with each building in the museum exploring different aspects of the history of the Gympie region, and containing parts of the former No.2 Great Eastern Gold Mine.
-The personal collection of Andrew Fisher, an early Labor Prime Minister of Australia who represented the area in the Federal Parliament, is also located here.
+The personal collection of Andrew Fisher, an early Labor Prime Minister of Australia who represented the area in the Federal Parliament, is also located there.

-The Monkland railway station, built in 1911, is part of the Mary Valley Rattler which has been operated by the Apex Club of Gympie since 1998.
+The Monkland railway station, built in 1911, is part of the Mary Valley Rattler.

-Transport

-Polleys Coaches bus services also provide public transport access, with four or five services a day to and from Gympie on weekdays and three on Saturdays.